 - Purchase recommended secure/protected bags that are not easily tampered with.

-Following on from personal safety is concerns for our luggage.
+Following on from personal safety is concern for our luggage.
 We all have these worries when travelling and our sense of safety is heightened when we are in a different country.

-As a rule of thumb always keep your bags in view at all times and avoid distractions that take your eyes of your possessions.
+As a rule of thumb always keep your bags in view at all times and avoid distractions that take your eyes off your possessions.

 We always plan the luggage we take with us depending on the means of transport we are taking.
 If you are going to have to carry or pull/push a suitcase with wheels any great distance keep it light enough to be able to navigate the expected distance or terrain.
 Larger train stations do have luggage trolleys available for use (the same as you find at all airports, a coin is usually required).